-Turn-around Time: Cultures will be held for five (5) working days before reporting as negative.
-Results are telephoned as soon as possible to the submitter.
+Turnaround Time: Cultures will be held for five (5) working days before reporting as negative.
+Results are telephoned to the submitter as soon as possible.
 Rapid test methods are performed in Molecular Diagnostics and are available within 6 - 8 hours of specimen receipt.
 Culture is considered confirmatory for specimens that are PCR-positive.

-CPT Codes: 87081 (Culture screen) Fee Waived, 87798 (PCR) Fee Waived
+CPT Codes: 87081 (Culture screen) Fee Waived; 87798 (PCR) Fee Waived